Dickens Heath: Origins of the new village

-In March 1995, there was a second public enquiry into the Solihull Unitary Development Plan.
-Outline Planning Permission was approved by the Council in December 1996.
+In March 1995, there was a second public enquiry into Solihull's unitary development plan.
+Outline planning permission was approved by the council in December 1996.

 Construction began in August 1997 with the first show home opening in December 1997.
 The first house was occupied in May 1998.
 The school opened in September 2002 and the library opened in October 2004.